QianSong-Cherry/SAR-ZSL/README.md

 ## Datasets
 A few MSTAR samples and simulated T72 data are listed here.
 MSTAR data can be downloaded from https://www.sdms.afrl.af.mil/-datasets/mstar/.

-- About 20 MSTAR samples: MSTAR_part.mat
-- Simulation T72: data_simu.mat
 - Synthetic image: HB06165_with_mstar.mat
+- Synthetic image: HB06181_with_mstar.mat
+- Detection network: download it at [here](https://pan.baidu.com/s/16qa5H2ROaJTg3zfAOm63Kg) and store it in './data/'.
 - VGG19 model: download it at [here](https://pan.baidu.com/s/1nJTTjmZIsneTgv_Uf8DxgA) and store it in './data/'.

 ## Target detection